Your precious beautiful baby with his rosy cheeks and fresh, flawless skin now has an oily, yellow scaling or crusting

 “Parents are often worried that they are doing something wrong,” says Farmington Hills pediatrician Dr. Daniel Schnaar.
 “It’s a skin condition, so parents shouldn’t worry.
 It will eventually go away over the first several weeks to the first few months.”

-According to Dr. Richard Weiermiller, a Sterling Heights pediatrician and internist, about 40 percent of babies get it.
+According to Dr. Richard Weiermiller, a local pediatrician and internist, about 40 percent of babies get it.

 Cradle cap is very easy to treat by using a baby shampoo to clean the affected area.
 If it is more troublesome to alleviate, then a once-a-week scalp treatment is recommended.